Code-Institute-Submissions/Milestone-Projects/04_milestone-four/README.md

 ### User Story

-User A is a food enthusiast looking for a simple way to create and keep record of his favourite recipes that she finds online or elsewhere.
+User A is a food enthusiast looking for a simple way to create and keep record of her favourite recipes that she finds online or elsewhere.
 User A also wants to have editing control of the recipes, while also being able to upvote certain recipes she likes the most and have these presented visually so that she can digest information readily and efficiently.